🏫

 • Provide the mission statement.

-• Describe how the mission aligns to the HEA ID and CTP definitions.
+• Describe how the mission aligns to the HEA and definitions.

 • Provide documentation that the institution is accredited, including the name of the recognized accrediting agency that has accredited the institution